 We have several initiatives underway to increase the capacity of our network to support solar.
 One of the changes is the introduction of “Flexible Exports”, enabled by modern, smart, internet-connected inverters.
 This innovative new connection option will be offered to new or upgrading solar customers as an alternative to reduced fixed export limits in overloaded parts of our network.

 This area of our website explains the flexible and fixed connection options in more detail.
 Please also check out our video below, which explains more about Flexible Exports.

-We have created an infographic to help explain Flexible Exports to you and your customers.
+We have created infographics to help explain Flexible Exports.

 We will continue to add further information to these pages and communicate directly with the solar industry so you can make the most of these changes.

-In the meantime, please sign up for updates below, read our Notices to Industry below and visit our FAQs.
+In the meantime, please sign up for and read our Notices to Industry below and visit our FAQs.

 - Are you up to speed?
 Check you knowledge of the Dynamic and Flexible Exports Requirements that came into effect from July 2023 (September 2023)

 - The new SA Government Dynamic Export Limit Requirements and SA Power Networks Flexible Exports expansion now live (July 2023)

 - Attention: Update issued on SA's Dynamic Export Requirements (June 2023)

 - Only 3 weeks to go: Get ready for SA's new Dynamic Export Requirements and Flexible Exports rollout (June 2023)